antononcube/RakuForPrediction-book/Articles/Introduction-to-Data-Wrangling-with-Raku.md

 **Remark:** As it can be seen in the (long) presentation recording ["Multi language Data Acquisition Conversational Agent (extended version)"](https://www.youtube.com/watch?v=KlEl2b8oxb8), [AAv6], a Raku data acquisition conversational agent can greatly leverage and utilize Raku data wrangling capabilities.

+**Remark:** Sentences use "universal", verifiable, or reproducible statements, assertions, and code use the "we form."
+Author's personal opinions and decisions statements use the "I form."
+Alternatively, I just whatever form felt easier or more natural to write with.

 ------